sapphiredev/examples/examples/with-typescript-recommended/README.md

-# TpeScript Sapphire Bot example
+# TypeScript Sapphire Bot example

 This is a basic setup of a Discord bot using the [sapphire framework][sapphire] written in TypeScript